algosup/2023-2024-project-5-flutter-team-8/documents/functional_specification/functional_specification.md

 **Quality assurance**: A Quality Assurance professional ensures that software products meet quality standards before they are released.
 They identify defects and issues through systematic testing and validation.

-**Technical writer**: A Technical Writer creates documentation that explains technical information in a clear and concise manner.
+**Technical writer**: A Technical Writer creates documentation that explains technical information clearly and concisely.
 They produce manuals, guides, and other materials that help users understand and use products effectively.

 #### ➭ Project Reviewers